 How long do apple cider donuts last?

-Apple cider donuts last about 3 days if stored properly at room temperature in an airtight container or 5 days in the fridge.
-If you leave them uncovered, they will get stale.
+Apple cider donuts last about 3 days at room temperature in an airtight container and up to 5 days in the fridge.
+If left uncovered, they will become stale more quickly.

 Storing: Donuts are best served warm immediately after baked.
 If you have leftovers, store them in an airtight container or bag at room temperature for 2 - 3 days or in the refrigerator for 4 - 5 days.